Pied plover: Taxonomy

+The pied plover belongs to the order Charadriiformes known as the shorebirds.
+It is placed within the family Charadriidae and is the only species placed in the genus Hoploxypterus that was introduced in 1856 by the French naturalist Charles Lucien Bonaparte.
+The pied plover was formerly placed in the genus Vanellus but molecular phylogenetic studies have shown that it is not closely related to the other lapwings.

 Description

 The pied plover is a strongly marked bird with a black and white pattern, buff on its back and wings, and white on its abdomen.
 Its eyes are encircled with bright red eye-rings.
 It has a prominent black V on its upper back and has long, red legs.
 It is a medium-sized bird like most of the species in the family Charadriidae, measuring around 22 centimeters.

 There is no sexual dimorphism in this species; both males and females look the same.
 Juveniles look similar, with the exception of them being more buff and the presence of buff eye-rings instead of red ones.